 The area is also of national importance for wintering waterfowl including Shelduck, Dunlin and Curlew.
 The islands, creeks and grazing land form an integral part of the sheltered feeding and roosting sites for all of these birds and foraging sites for the wintering Hen Harrier.
 The complex matrix of habitats also supports a diverse range of plants and invertebrates.

-MOD Defence Estates chairs the meetings and QinetiQ provides representatives from around the site.
-Members are also drawn from Natural England, the Royal Society for the Protection of Birds (RSPB), Essex Wildlife Trust, the British Trust for Ornithology (BTO), the Foulness Area Bird Survey Group, Great Wakering Natural History Society and Foulness Parish Council.
+The Conservation Group at MOD Shoeburyness has been running for over 30 years and meets regularly to discuss relevant topics.
+Members are drawn from the MOD Defence Infrastructure Organisation, QinetiQ and external organisations including Natural England, the Royal Society for the Protection of Birds (RSPB), Essex Wildlife Trust, the British Trust for Ornithology (BTO), the Foulness Area Bird Survey Group, Great Wakering Natural History Society and Foulness Parish Council.

 Without the group, the Site of Special Scientific Interest (SSSI), Special Protection Areas (SPA), Special Area of Conservation (SAC) and Ramsar International designated areas would have significantly deteriorated.